intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 is a matter for the IETF LLC and its Executive Director to determine.

-# Document Preparation and Publication
+# Policy Implementation Function

 ## Roles and Processes

-Publication of RFCs shall be continue to be handled by the RFC Production Center (RPC) function in accordance with high-level policies currently in force or yet to be defined as specified in the foregoing sections of this document.
+Publication of RFCs shall be continue to be handled by the RFC Production Center (RPC) function in accordance with high-level policies currently in force or yet to be defined following the processes specified in the foregoing sections of this document.

 This document does not specify the exact relationship between the IETF LLC and the RPC function; for example, the RPC function could be provided